 Her dream is to win a 50k/year sponsorship in an Overwatch gaming competition.

 Crystal Yap is no stranger to dance having done ballet and been on stage since 9.
 Although having attended ballet school, Crystal lacked (A LOT OF) grace and poise as a ballet dancer but (by a miracle) has successfully completed her RAD exams up to Inter.
-Foundations, y'know the pointe shoes one.
-She then took up urban classes for 2 years, where she competed alongside a Glen Waverley crew called the “Alpha pack” in multiple dance competitions.
+Foundations, y’know the pointe shoes one.
+She then took up choreography classes for 2 years, where she competed alongside a Glen Waverley crew called the “Alpha Pack” in multiple dance competitions.

 Upon discovering Flare in 2014, she is constantly inspired by the high level of creativity and challenges in all Flare classes.
 As videographer this year, Crystal aims to capture the hard work and dedication of the teachers and members through film, finding new and avant-garde ways to help enthral Flare’s growing audience.